 Is Using Chemical Lotions to Remove Pubic Hair a Good Idea?

 Here’s the attention grabber.
-You’re wondering if chemical hair removal will hurt.
+You’re wondering if chemical hair removal or anal waxing will hurt.
 The answer is yes.
 Actually, it’s hell yes.
 Putting hair removal cream on your genitals just might be stupid enough to be the next viral teen challenge.
 Just.
 No.

 Now, to be fair, plenty of creams are designed to be gentle on your skin.
 We don’t want to undermine or short sell these efforts.
 The creams can work very well.
 But.
 But.
 But.
 Absolutely none of them are designed or certified to be used on genitals.
 You can look at the product reviews for any hair removal cream and find the post from the overzealous sap who put it on his junk.
 The story is always the same.

 No matter how gentle a cream is, it is not intended for super sensitive skin.
 The warning labels tell you not to put it on your eyes.
 Whey then would you rub it on your junk?!
+If you've wondered how to wax pubic hair for guys, there's a reason you're having a tough time finding an answer: you're not supposed to do it.
 Your balls are sensitive to this stuff, and they will not forgive you.
 Even worse, there’s a risk you can get cream up in the urethra.
 Even a microscopic amount would be enough to introduce you to a level of agonizing and suffering no man should experience.
 Even if you take the time to test the cream on your arm, the likelihood that you are going to experience flooring pain when you put it in your groin is too much.
 Don’t take that risk.

 This is a common joke, right?
 You put hair cream on your balls and then you can’t have kids.
 The truth is that this simply hasn’t been studies.
 As we just said, the creams aren’t intended for use with genitals.
 Since they already have the disclaimer, why would cream developers want to unveil a potential risk to their customers?